learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/OpenShift.md

 CMD ["python", "app.py"]
 ```
+The docker file above is essentially used to build a docker image.
+It first imports a python base image for the container since it the application requires python to run.
+Then, it sets the working directory inside the container to /app.
+The `COPY . .` line copies the content of the /app folder to the container (i.e. app.py and requirements.txt).
+Then, it installs python dependencies based on the requirements.txt file.
+Finally, it runs the application.

 ### Deploying an application

 Now, we will create an image and push the image to our registry.
 In order to do so, we need to find our registry name, username and password
 - `oc get route -n openshift-image-registry` will provide you with the name of your image registry in your Openshift Cluster.
 - `oc whoami -t` will output the password for the registry

+**Note**: Openshift CLI is often abbreviated as oc thus it is the primary tool to interact with openshift

 Once you have your registry's URL, username and password, you can login with the following command:
 ```